 SEIAPI was subsequently founded in November 2010 and the scheme was launched on May 18, 2012, in Suva as part of the rollout of the UN Year of Sustainable Energy for All.
 By this time, SEIAPI’s guidelines for grid-connect solar systems, stand-alone power systems and hybrid power systems had been developed and were available to the industry.
 The guidelines and the competency standards for the design and installation of grid connect solar systems were launched at the same time as SEIAPI.

 To realize the potential of SEIAPI, the PICTS’ RE industry needed locations where the training for grid connect solar systems could be conducted.
-GSES, as a private RTO in Australia providing training for the design and installation of grid connect solar systems, offered SEIAPI’s and PPA’s members access to its online learning materials at a discounted cost for this course and to complete this training by having GSES travel to the 5 PICTS to deliver the practical face-to-face training.
+GSES, as a private Registered Training Organisation (RTO) in Australia providing training for the design and installation of grid connect solar systems, offered SEIAPI’s and PPA’s members access to its online learning materials at a discounted cost for this course and to complete this training by having GSES travel to the 5 PICTS to deliver the practical face-to-face training.

 IRENA, being aware of SEIAPI’s achievements to date, offered to fund the delivery of the practical training component for the grid connect solar course in 5 Pacific Island countries.